hslayers/hslayers-ng/README.md

 + [hslayers-cesium-app](./projects/hslayers-cesium-app) - Ready application built on HSLayers-NG and Cesium.

 Configuration for these applications can be provided through global `hslayersNgConfig` function which exposes an object containing a subset of most common [OpenLayers](https://openlayers.org/en/latest/apidoc/) classes through ol parameter.
-In return the function must provide a JSON object confirming to [HsConfig](./projects/hslayers/src/config.service.ts) type.
+In return the function must provide a JSON object conforming to [HsConfig](./projects/hslayers/src/config.service.ts) type.
 [See](https://github.com/hslayers/hslayers-ng/wiki/Config-parameters) example and config parameter descriptions.

 Server components: